We currently have two great grey owls in our collection. A male, named Edwin, who arrived in September 2011 and his daughter.

-Our great grey owls can be seen in the enclosure next to the Eurasian beavers and Woodland walk.
+Our great grey owls can be seen in the enclosure next to the woodland walk.

 The great grey owl (Strix nebulosa) is found throughout Northern Europe, Northern Asia and a significant proportion of North America.
 They are quite large birds, rivalling the Eurasian Eagle Owl in size.
 The great grey owl has a large, rounded head and yellow eyes, with light underparts mottled with darker grey feathers.
 Their wings and back are darker grey with lighter bars.